searchspring/snap/docs/SNAP_RECOMMENDATIONS.md

 This guide will cover usage of the Default templates that are available in the Searchspring Management Console.
 If you are looking to create a custom template, please refer to the [Custom Templates reference](https://searchspring.github.io/snap/reference-custom-recommendation-templates)

 Changes to the recommendation integration scripts were made in Snap `v0.60.0`.
-Legacy Recommmendation Integrations docs can still be found [`here`](https://searchspring.github.io/snap/integration-legacy-recommendations)
+Legacy Recommendation Integrations docs can still be found [`here`](https://searchspring.github.io/snap/integration-legacy-recommendations)

 ## More Information